aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It’s about time I got out of that cookie.
+> 🥠 How much deeper would the ocean be without sponges?

-Last update: Wed Mar  4 05:36:24 2026
+Last update: Thu Mar  5 05:38:56 2026

 ### Let's play! 🎮